compermisos/LPHardened/README.md

 Run in puppet "in your way" and Enjoy.

-Intentionall no exist "detailed" instrucctions to build this project. p.s.
-You can view de Rake!!!!
+Intentionall no exist "detailed" instrucctions to build this project. (p.s.
+You can view de Rake!!!!)

 === Install Requisites

-LPHardener Requieres Puppet 2.7+
+*LPHardener Requieres Puppet 2.7+
-Linux is mandatory requisite
+*Linux is mandatory requisite
-And access to package sources to your Distribution are encourage.
+*And access to package sources to your Distribution are encourage.

+== Tanks To